rabdumalikov/self-driving-donkey-car/README.md

 ### Main takeaways:
 * The quantity isn't essential if the quality of your data is bad. *For better performance, steering should be smooth.*  The main reason for that is that we saw that our car was mainly doing sharp turns, leading to collisions in certain situations.
 But it is impossible to get smooth steering in the track with sharp turns.
-* Use a smaller frame rate(10 frames per second) during data collection since with higher frame rate you would get useless images with pretty much the same information.
+* Use a smaller frame rate(10 frames per second) during data collection since with a higher frame rate, you would get useless images with pretty much the same information.

   However, for inference, you can play around with frame rate, i.e., **increase it => more decisions** or **decrease it => fewer decisions** your car could make.
 For example, in the competition during the second round of task1, we increased the frame rate from 10 to 15 because we assumed that the car sees the obstacle but doesn't have enough frames to avoid it.
 * Use higher resolution(320x240 or above).
 The resolution should be at least 320x240 because you won't be able to remove distortion for the lower resolutions.
 Another point for higher resolution is that later you can downscale your image without losing quality, but it won't be true if you need to upscale images.

 ## Behavior/Task2 model
-For **Behavior model**, we also created the custom class **CustomBehavioral** based on the default behavior model.
+For the **Behavior model**, we also created the custom class **CustomBehavioral** based on the default behavior model.
 But we did a lot more work to make it work.

 ### Things that we added/changed:
-* Removed throttle prediction, because the data for that are inconsistent.
+* Removed throttle prediction because the data for that are inconsistent.
 * Applied image augmentation before inference such as removing distortion and cropping.
 * Mapped *left* and *right* states to two different buttons for easier control.
 On top of that, *left* and *right* states are on a 0.30ms timer, after which the car automatically switches to a straight state.
 The main reason for using a timer is that we want to control the duration of being in a specific state, for example, during long turns.
 That's why by pressing a particular state button several times, the timer adds up.